-Viva Air Peru is the new low-cost airline operating in Peru as of 2017.
+Viva Air Peru is the new low-cost airline operating in Peru.
 Discover all of the info you need to know about this new airline!

 Viva Air comes from the Ryanair group, famous for their low cost flights throughout Europe, and is a sister company of Viva Colombia.
-They will officially start in May 2017.
+They started in May 2017.
 Viva Air Peru promises some of the lowest fares possible in Peru, and looking simply at the base prices, they seem too good to be true…but are they?

 Below is a list of all additional costs you must factor in to your price calculations when considering whether Viva Air Peru offers real low cost flights to its customers.